opencog/atomese-simd/Design-C.md

         (Predicate "kernel_name"))
 ```
 The super-long URL is now split in two, and the context is clearly
 established.
-The only drwback here is that the write message becomes
+The only drawback here is that the write message becomes
 dorky:
 ```
     (cog-set-value!